wet-boew/wet-boew-wordpress/README.md

 ---------------------------------

 Issue with version 4.0rc1

-Secondary Navigation style is different but otherwise working.
+Secondary Navigation does not display in mobile mode.

 ## Versions
 ---------------------------------